andrew310/ddlta/README.md

 ### Getting started

-Put your DDL into a file:
+Write some SQL data definitions and save them to a file:

 ```sql
 // ddl/tasks.sql